Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Extended Background

 For any desired FPR level $\alpha \in [0, 1]$, the Neyman-Pearson lemma guarantees that there exists an optimal test $\phi^*$ which achieves the lowest possible FNR $\beta$.
 We can thus characterize the attack setting by a \emph{trade-off curve}, a function which shows the lowest FNR achieved by the most powerful level $\alpha$ test for any level of FPR $\alpha \in [0, 1]$:

 A common way to summarize the success of the optimal strong-adversary membership inference attack (SMIA) is via its \emph{advantage}, the difference between its TPR and FPR~\cite{yeom2018privacy}:

-We can now define $f$-DP, a version of DP which centers the hypothesis-testing interpretation: \begin{definition}[\citealp{dong2019gaussian}] An algorithm $M(\cdot)$ satisfies $f$-Differential Privacy ($f$-DP) if, for any pair $S \simeq S'$, the trade-off curve of the strong membership inference test is bounded:
+We can now define $f$-DP, a version of DP which centers the hypothesis-testing interpretation: \begin{definition}[\citealp{dong2019gaussian}] A mechanism $M(\cdot)$ satisfies $f$-Differential Privacy ($f$-DP) if, for any pair $S \simeq S'$, the trade-off curve of the strong membership inference test is bounded: